yarisvt/tyk-docs/tyk-docs/static/include/api-def-version.md

 Tyk lets you version your API and apply access policies to versions, for example, if you have an API v1 that has a `/widgets` endpoint that is deprecated in v2, you can blacklist that endpoint so that requests to it are stopped before they hit your system.

-In the same vein, you can white-list and ignore paths completely.
+In the same vein, you can whitelist and ignore paths completely.

 ## API Version Definition